Fritzl case: Captivity

-On 28 August 1984, after Elisabeth turned 18, Fritzl lured her into the basement of the family home, saying that he needed help carrying a door.
-In reality, Fritzl had been converting the basement into a makeshift prison chamber; the door was the last thing he needed to seal it.
-After Elisabeth held the door in place while Fritzl fitted it into the frame, he held an ether-soaked towel on her face until she was unconscious, then threw her into the chamber.
+On 28 August 1984, after Elisabeth had turned 18, Fritzl lured her into the basement of the family home, saying that he needed help carrying a door.
+In reality, he had been converting the basement into a makeshift prison chamber.
+The door was the last thing he needed to seal it.
+After Elisabeth held the door in place while Fritzl fitted it into the frame, he held an ether-soaked towel on her face until she was unconscious, then moved her into the chamber.

 After Elisabeth's disappearance, Rosemarie filed a missing persons report.
 Almost a month later, Fritzl handed over a letter to the police, the first of several that he had forced Elisabeth to write while she was in captivity.
-The letter, postmarked Braunau, stated that she was tired of living with her family and was staying with a friend; she warned her parents not to look for her or she would leave the country.
+The letter, postmarked in Braunau, stated that she was tired of living with her family and was staying with a friend.
+She warned her parents not to look for her or she would leave the country.
 Fritzl told police that she had most likely joined a cult.

-Over the next 24 years, Fritzl went to the hidden chamber almost every day, or a minimum of three times a week, bringing food and other supplies, and repeatedly raping her.
-Elisabeth gave birth to seven children during her captivity.
-One child died shortly after birth, and three—Lisa, Monika, and Alexander—were removed from the chamber as infants to live with Fritzl and his wife, who were approved by local social services authorities as their foster parents.
+Over the next 24 years, Fritzl entered the hidden chamber almost every day, for a minimum of three times a week, bringing food and other supplies, and repeatedly raping Elisabeth.
+She gave birth to seven children during her captivity.
+One child died shortly after birth.
+Three—Lisa, Monika, and Alexander—were removed from the chamber as infants to live with Fritzl and his wife, who were approved by local social services authorities as their foster parents.
 Officials said that Fritzl "very plausibly" explained how three of his infant grandchildren had appeared on his doorstep.
 The family received regular visits from social workers, who saw and heard nothing to arouse their suspicions.